eclipse-4diac/4diac-website-hugo/content/events/4diacWinterSchool/participation.md

 ### Registration: Early bird rate starts soon!
 We welcome up to 40 attendees from industry and academia who wish to gain hands-on experience in modern distributed automation.
 The winter school is also suitable for students in Master's and PhD programmes.
-The registration rate for the full week includes lunches, coffee breaks, and social events. **Early-bird registration deadline: January 26, 2025**
+The registration rate for the full week includes lunches, coffee breaks, and social events. **Early-bird registration deadline: January 28, 2025 (final extension!)**

 Registrations are allocated at a first come, first served-basis - register soon to secure your place!

 - Participation fee (early bird): EUR 570
 - Discounted fee for academics and students (early bird): EUR 420
-- Late registrations starting from 27.1.2025 are available at EUR 700 (no academic discount).
+- Late registrations starting from 29.1.2025 are available at EUR 700 (no academic discount).
 - Single day participation: EUR 150 (includes lunch and coffee break, but no social events)

 Registration via this link [here](https://conferences.jku.at/4d4d).